ahasobriquets/NETELabs_CaseStudies/alemtuzumab/alemtuzumab_codebook.md

   * institution
   * author

+3. The term root is reserved for alemtuzumab, a humanized anti-CD52 monoclonal antibody,  also known as Campath, CamPath-1 H, and Lemtrada.
+FDA approval for Campath was granted in May 2001.
+In searching for publications, clinical trials etc. a 60 day allowance was made for 'publication lag'.

-6. Data are stored in four column format where source and target contain unique identifiers for nodes and stype and ntype refer to node types for source and target respectively.
+4. Data are stored in a four column format where source and target contain unique identifiers for nodes and stype and ntype refer to node types for source and target respectively.
 An example is provided below and does not necessarily represent real data for the alemtuzumab network.

 | source | stype | target | ttype |
 |  :---   | :--- | :--- | :--- |